ATTX-project/ATTX-project.github.io/attx_project/Deploying-ATTX-Components-on-Docker-Swarm.md

 ```

 **3.2.**
-Create a label ("attx-data") for the partition that will be use to store ATTX data:
+Create a label (`attx-data`) for the partition that will be use to store ATTX data:
 ```shell
 sudo e2label /dev/vdc1 attx-data
 ```

-Create a "/attx-data" mount point and mount the volume:
+Create a ``/attx-data` mount point and mount the volume:
 ```shell
 sudo mkdir /attx-data
 sudo mount /dev/vdc1 /attx-data
 ```

-And taking the "attx-data" label and "/attx-data" change into account in /etc/fstab:
+And taking the `attx-data` label and `/attx-data` change into account in ``/etc/fstab`:
 ```shell
 sudo echo "LABEL=attx-data    /attx-data    ext4    defaults    0    0" >> /etc/fstab
 ```

-Now you can create the directories that will be used by the ATTX containers who need data persistence (UnifiedViews DB, Fuseki, ElasticSearch 2.2, ElasticSearch 5.2)
+Now you can create the directories that will be used by the ATTX containers that need data persistence (UnifiedViews DB, Fuseki, ElasticSearch 1.3.4, ElasticSearch 5.2)
 ```shell
 sudo mkdir /attx-data/essiren
 sudo mkdir /attx-data/elasticsearch5